Entry Fee: $25 per entry, payable via PayPal.

 - Contact: Please put your telephone number, home address and email address in this section.
 This is how we know how to alert the winners.

 - Saving Your Files: Images must be saved as RGB jpegs sized at 10” on the longest side @ 300 dpi

 - Naming your Files: Each file name must be your three initials and the first three initials of the school and the state’s initials with an underscore followed by a 3 digit numerical sequence.
 If you do not have a middle name use the letter “x.”
 For example: John Q. Public from Syracuse University in New York would be jqpsyrny_001.jpg.

 How to Submit Still Portfolio

 - To submit your portfolio, complete the entry form and upload your entries on the Enter Now – Still tab.
-You will also pay your entry fee at this time.
-Entries are not considered complete until payment is received and the completed form is submitted.
+You will also need to pay your entry fee using the link provided after you enter.
+Entries are not considered complete your entry form is submitted and payment is received.

 $25 per photo portfolio

 While WHNPA membership is not required to enter the student contest, it is highly encouraged.
 If you choose to apply for membership after entering the contest, WHNPA will apply your entry fee towards 2023 membership dues.
 Simply note on your application form that you entered the student contest.